juanbrusatti/acma/.github/ISSUE_TEMPLATE/test_request.md

----
 name: "🧪 Tests"
-about: "Agregar o mejorar pruebas en el proyecto"
+about: "Add or improve tests in the project"
-title: "[TEST] Título claro del test a realizar"
+title: "[TEST] Clear title of the test to be performed"
 labels: test
 assignees: ""
----

-## 🧪 ¿Qué se va a testear?
-Describí brevemente qué parte del código se va a cubrir con tests.

-## 🎯 Objetivo del test
-¿Por qué es importante testear esto? ¿Qué casos se quieren validar?

-## ✅ Criterios de aceptación
-- [ ] El test cubre casos normales
-- [ ] El test cubre casos borde
-- [ ] El test falla si algo importante cambia
+🧪 What will be tested?

+Briefly describe which part of the code will be covered with tests.

+🎯 Test Objective

+Why is it important to test this?
+What cases should be validated?

+✅ Acceptance Criteria

+ The test covers normal cases

+ The test covers edge cases

+ The test fails if something important changes

-## 🧰 Tipo de test
+🧰 Type of test

-- [ ] Unitario
-- [ ] De integración
+ Unit

+ Integration

-- [ ] End-to-End
+ End-to-End

-- [ ] Otro: (especificar)
+ Other: (specify)

-## 📎 Referencias
+📎 References
-Links al código afectado, PRs relacionados o ejemplos.

-## 🧠 Notas adicionales
-Todo lo que pueda ayudar al que toma esta issue.
+Links to affected code, related PRs, or examples.

+🧠 Additional Notes

+Anything that might help the person taking this issue.